akuklev/HOCC/README.md

-At the time observational “equality” underlying $CC_{obs}$ was introduced [Altenkirch-McBride2007], everyone assumed that the respective notions of equivalence for various mathematical structures have to be defined by hand for each one separately: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.
+At the time observational “equality” underlying $CC_{obs}$ was introduced [Altenkirch-McBride2007], everyone assumed that the respective notions of equivalence for various mathematical structures have to be defined by hand for each one separately: isomorphisms for groups, homeomorphisms for topological spaces, equivalences for categories, bisimilarity for automata, etc.

-In 2010 V. Voevodsky made a buffling discovery: if we are to define equality between any pair of types `A : U` and `B : U` as effectively 1-to-1 correspondence (that is, a type `Corr : A × B → U`, together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
-There is no need to define isomorphisms, homeomorphisms, equivalences, etc. manually, as they all arize as “generalized equality”.
+In 2010 V. Voevodsky made a baffling discovery: if we are to define equality between any pair of types `A : U` and `B : U` as effectively 1-to-1 correspondence (that is, a type `Corr : A × B → U`, together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
+There is no need to define isomorphisms, homeomorphisms, equivalences, etc. manually, as they all arisde as “generalized equality”.
 The aforementioned definition of equality for types is known as the univalence principle.

-Discovery of this principle led to a mathematical revolution not only in the field of type theories, but also in higher category theory and foundations of mathematics.
-As a result of large collaborative program the so called Homotopy Type Theory was born in 2014.
-As a byproduct, one solved the longstanding problem of dealing constructively with analytic notion of real numbers and Turing-complete partial functions.
+The discovery of this principle led to a mathematical revolution not only in the field of type theories but also in higher category theory and foundations of mathematics.
+As a result of a large collaborative program the so-called Homotopy Type Theory was born in 2014.
+As a byproduct, one solved the longstanding problem of dealing constructively with the analytic notion of real numbers and Turing-complete partial functions.

 It took over a decade to develop a constructive system incorporating the univalence principle.
 It was first presented in early 2022 in a series of talks by M. Shulman, and then later by A. Kaposi